jhu-ip/cs220-f25/questions/day32.md

 3. What does `protected` access imply for a class field or function?
 4. How do we initialize the private fields that are inherited from a Base class in a constructor of a Derived class?
 5. What is dynamic binding and how do we enable it?
 6. What is the output of the below code?
+What if we remove "virtual" from compute() in the BaseClass?

     ```cpp
     class BaseClass {
     public:
       virtual void compute() { std::cout << "base "; }
     };
-    class ChildClass {
+    class ChildClass : public BaseClass {
     public:
       virtual void compute() { std::cout << "child "; }
     };